discreetlogcontracts/dlcspecs/oracle-uri-proposal.md

 An oracle who does not provide a source identifier is asserting that it will take the measurement of the event itself or otherwise verify it somehow before attesting to it.
 It is completely acceptable from the point of view of this specification for an oracle to omit a source identifier even if in reality it is only using one online source to decide the outcome; it is simply a question of whether the oracle finds it advantageous to inform its users of this fact.

-Clients should determine the event that the event id is describing as if the source identifier were absent.
+Clients should interpret the event that the event id is describing as if the source identifier were absent.

 Examples: